rananna/back-to-the-future-timecircuits/readme.md

 *This demonstration showcases:*
 * The cinematic boot-up sequence with authentic sound effects.
-* The full time travel animation, complete with flickering displays.
+* The full, multi-phase time travel animation, complete with an 88 MPH acceleration sequence and temporal displacement effects.
-* A walkthrough of the mobile-friendly web interface, showing how to change the destination year, select themes, and trigger a time jump.
+* A walkthrough of the mobile-friendly web interface, showing how to change settings, select themes, and trigger a time jump.

 ---